 Personal trainers meet with clients on a one-on-one or small group basis to help them determine, execute and achieve physical fitness goals.
 They supervise clients in the use of cardiovascular and weight machines, act as spotters for clients using free weights and provide verbal motivation to help clients meet their goals.
 Some trainers also specialize in specific forms of fitness, such as yoga, and provide personalized instruction to clients who wish to learn or increase their knowledge in those forms of exercise.

-The BLS reported that fitness training and instruction jobs were predicted to increase by 13% from 2012-2022, which was an average growth rate.
+The BLS reported that fitness training and instruction jobs were predicted to increase by 13% from 2018-2028, which was a faster-than-average growth rate.
 Workers with formal education in health and fitness should see the best job opportunities.
-Fitness trainers and aerobics instructors earned a median salary of $33,020 as of May 2013, per the BLS.
+Fitness trainers and aerobics instructors earned a median salary of $39,820 as of May 2018, per the BLS.